vippsas/vipps-qr-api/vipps-qr-api.md

 [design guidelines](https://github.com/vippsas/vipps-design-guidelines#vipps-custom-qr-code)
 for more details about the QR format and design.

-# One Time Payment QR codes
+# One-Time Payment QR codes

 The Vipps QR API lets merchants generate Vipps QR codes that can be used to pay over the counter, without requiring the Vipps user to provide their telephone